QuKunLab/APEC/README.md

     pip install APEC==1.1.0.11

-We suggest that users build a sub environment for APEC with **miniconda** or **anaconda**, as bedtools and meme suite (4.11.2) can be installed in conda enviroment too.
+We suggest that users build a python 3.6.8 environment for APEC with **miniconda** or **anaconda**, since APEC is dependent on specific versions of python packages (see README.md in examples folder), and bedtools and meme suite (4.11.2) can be installed in conda enviroment too.

 In Ipython, Jupyter-notebook or a python script, users can import packages of APEC by: